TheBlob42/alpacka.nvim/README.md

 ### `commit`, `tag` & `branch`

-Define a specific reference that should be checked out for the plugin.
+Define a specific reference that should be checked out for a plugin.
 While these are separate properties **only one** of them will be applied in cases where you provide more than one.
 The first item from the following table will be used (top to bottom) all others will be ignored:

 | Property | Description                                 |
 | ---      | ---                                         |